 Centinela Second Concentrator

-The second concentrator will be built some 7 km from Centinela’s current concentrator.
-It is expected to have an ore throughput capacity of approximately 90,000 tonnes per day, with annual production of approximately 140,000 tonnes of copper, 150,000 ounces of gold and 3,000 tonnes of molybdenum.
-It is currently planned that ore will first be sourced from the Esperanza Sur deposit and, once mining at Encuentro Oxides is completed, ore will also be sourced from Encuentro Sulphides.
+One alternative under consideration for the expansion of Centinela is the construction of a second concentrator some 7 km from Centinela’s current concentrator.
+It is expected to have an ore throughput capacity of approximately 90,000 tonnes per day, with annual production of approximately 180,000 tonnes of copper equivalent, which includes gold and molybdenum as by-products.